Not Just Advice – Legal Strategy That Works

 It is necessary to apply for a new period of leave if the visa holder changes sponsors or jobs.

-This means that if you continue working for your sponsor (and meet compliance requirements) for a continuous period of 5 years, you are eligible to apply for indefinite leave to remain which will then afford you a status equivalent to permanent residency.
+This means that if you continue working for your sponsor (and meet compliance requirements) for a continuous period of five years, you are eligible to apply for indefinite leave to remain which will then afford you a status equivalent to permanent residency.

 At this point, you become free from immigration control and enter and leave the UK at your leisure without any visa requirements.